-Osteosarcoma in Dogs: How Holistic Medicine Saved My Doberman
+Osteosarcoma in Dogs: How Holistic Medicine Helped My Doberman

 In 2020, my beloved doberman Nina, was diagnosed with canine Osteosarcoma at the age of 8.
 It is the most common type of bone cancer in dogs, and can affect 1 in every 4 large breed dogs.
 Unfortunately Osteosarcoma in dogs is highly aggressive and usually proves fatal within 4 months of diagnosis.

 But Nina’s still with us!
 She’s living her best life and beating all records as the longest living doberman with osteosarcoma that’s been treated holistically, with the use of medicinal mushroom extracts, cannabis extracts, and herbs.

 22 Months Post Osteosarcoma Diagnosis: Nina’s Amputation

 In my previous update, one year post diagnosis, Nina was not a good candidate for amputation.
 By this year however, circumstances had changed.
 By March 17th, 2022, (22 months post osteosarcoma diagnosis), we knew it was time for Nina’s leg to be amputated.